Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Introduction

-\paragraph{Applications to regression problems.} The importance of complementary composite optimization and making the gradients small in $\ell_p$ and $\Schatten_p$ norms is perhaps best exhibited by considering some of the classical regression problems that are frequently used in statistics and machine learning.
-It turns out that considering these regression problems in the appropriate complementary composite form not only leads to faster algorithms in general, but also reveals some interesting properties of the solutions.
-For example, applications of our framework to the complementary composite form of bridge regression (a generalization of lasso and ridge regression; see Section~\ref{sec:apps}) leads to an interesting and well-characterized trade-off between the ``goodness of fit'' of the model and the $\ell_p$ norm of the regressor.
+The importance of complementary composite optimization and making the gradients small in $\ell_p$ and $\Schatten_p$ norms is perhaps best exhibited by considering some of the classical \markupdelete{regression} problems that are frequently used in statistics and machine learning.
+It turns out that considering these \markupdelete{regression} problems \markupdelete{in the appropriate} \markupadd{within the} complementary composite \markupdelete{form} \markupadd{framework} not only leads to faster algorithms in general, but also reveals some interesting properties of the solutions.
+For example, an application of our framework to \markupadd{risk minimization problems leads to statistically optimal rates or the order $\frac{1}{\sqrt{n}}$ in $\ell_p$ spaces for $p \in (1, 2]$, while simultaneously guaranteeing that the $\ell_p$ norm of the output predictor is within a constant factor of the minimum $\ell_p$ norm over all minimizers of the (unregularized) risk function.
+When $p$ is close to 1, the latter property can be interpreted as enforcing sparsity, similar to LASSO. }\markupdelete{the complementary composite form of bridge regression (a generalization of lasso and ridge regression; see Section~\ref{sec:apps}) leads to an interesting and well-characterized trade-off between the ``goodness of fit'' of the model and the $\ell_p$ norm of the regressor.}

-Section~\ref{sec:apps} highlights a number of interesting regression problems that can be addressed using our framework, including lasso, elastic net, (b)ridge regression, Dantzig selector, $\ell_p$ regression (with standard and correlated errors), and related spectral variants.
+Section~\ref{sec:apps} provides several illustrative examples of \markupdelete{regression} problems that can be addressed using our framework, including lasso, elastic net, \markupdelete{(b)ridge regression, Dantzig selector,} \markupadd{empirical risk minimization, solving positive semidefinite linear systems with maximum constraint violation guarantee,} $\ell_p$ regression (with standard and correlated errors), and related spectral variants.
 It is important to note that a single algorithmic framework suffices for addressing all of these problems.
-Most of the results we obtain in this way are either conjectured or known to be unimprovable.
+Most of the results we obtain in this way are either conjectured or known to be unimprovable. \markupadd{Furthermore, to illustrate the broad applicability of our methods, we also explore the consequences of minimizing the norm of the gradient for the discrete optimal transport problem.
+In this case, our space of interest is $\ell_{\infty}$, and we make use of simple quadratic regularization.
+The resulting arithmetic complexity of our method matches many of the recently developed methods for this problem.}